boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Act as master widget

-This allows you to define this grid widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+This allows you to define this grid widget as a master widget so that its filter action can be listened to by other widgets in the dashboard.

 #### Ignore Filter Actions

-This allows you to define this grid widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This allows you to define this grid widget to ignore responding to filter actions applied on other widgets in the dashboard.

 #### Enable hierarchical filtering

 Using this option, you can enable or disable hierarchical top N filtering.
-While applying Top N filter with multiple dimension columns, the data returned can be customized based on whether the filtering need to be done as flat or based on the hierarchy of dimension columns added.
+When applying a Top N filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done flat or based on the hierarchy of the dimension columns added.

 When the Hierarchical Filter option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.

 #### Column Settings

-This section allows you to format the grid column based on alignment, width, and KPI customization.
+This section allows you to format the grid columns based on alignment, width, and KPI customization.

 ![Column settings](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-columnSetting.png)